webpack/webpack.js.org/content/guides/lazy-loading.md

 ## Example

 Let's take the example from [Code Splitting](/guides/code-splitting#dynamic-imports) and tweak it a bit to demonstrate this concept even more.
 The code there does cause a separate chunk, `lodash.bundle.js`, to be generated and technically "lazy-loads" it as soon as the script is run.
 The trouble is that no user interaction is required to load the bundle -- meaning that every time the page is loaded, the request will fire.
-This doesn't help us too much, and actually may impact performance negatively.
+This doesn't help us too much and will impact performance negatively.

 Let's try something different.
 We'll add an interaction to log some text to the console when the user clicks a button.
 However, we'll wait to load that code until the actual interaction occurs for the first time.
 To do this we'll go back and extend the original example from [Getting Started](/guides/getting-started) and leave the `lodash` in the main chunk.